sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 to add complex JSON attributes directly in the Edit Listing Wizard.

 Adding new attributes to the data model relies on [Extended data](/references/extended-data/).
-In the combined template, top-level listing extended data is configured in the [configListing.js](TODO: LINK) file.
+In Sharetribe Web Template, top-level listing extended data is configured in the [configListing.js](TODO: LINK) file.